capital-G/supercollider-wiki/Unit-Testing-Guide.md

 Rather than manually running appropriate tests after editing a library class or a `UnitTest` class, you can use [aspiers/guard-sclang](https://github.com/aspiers/guard-sclang) which will watch for file changes and automatically run tests in reaction to them.
+Developers are encouraged to use this tool.
 The steps to set this up are as follows:

 - Make sure you have Ruby installed.
 - Make sure you have [Bundler](http://bundler.io/) installed (usually this is as simple as running `gem install bundler`).